tajohnsonn/Homework9-GoodReadMeGenerator-/README.md

 ## License
 MIT
 ## Contributing
-lease connect with me if you have any issues or if you would like to contribute to this project
+please connect with me if you have any issues or if you would like to contribute to this project
 ## Tests
 To perform a test, run the following command: node index.js to run file.